William Heysham Overend: Work

 Overend was not just an artist, but an engraver.
 He records his occupation as steel engraver (Note: The enumerator seems to have added the words Sculptor to the profession or occupation.
 It appears that this was one of the standard occupations and one sees the same correction for other artists in the census.) in the 1891 census.
 Newbolt notes that Overend probably carved the woodcuts for some of his illustrations, including for the six illustrations for G. A. Henty's A Chapter of Adventures.

 Overend was elected a member of the Royal Institute of Painters in Oils on 27 January 1886.
 He was elected to the Council of the Navy Records Society in 1897.
 These two elections illustrate that his work was recognised not only by his artistic peers, but also by naval historians.

+A painting by Overend and Lionel Smythe of a rugby union football game drew notable interest from intrigued crowds at The Exposition Universelle de 1889 in Paris.
+The work, which depicts the 1886 Scotland-England rugby union match, is now lost.

 Ship illustrations

 One of the strangest things about Overend is that he was a landsman, bred and born.
-He was b miles from the coast, and had no relatives in either the merchant or naval service, yet his knowledge of past and present ships of war was matched by few sailors.
+He was born miles from the coast, and had no relatives in either the merchant or naval service, yet his knowledge of past and present ships of war was matched by few sailors.
 The following illustrations were drawn by Overend for the Illustrated Naval and Military Magazine in 1884 for articles on the development of naval warfare.